mordechaitenzer/port-youtube-catalog/README.md

 * **Port Account**: access to your Port instance.
 * **GitHub Repository**: used to run the ingestion workflow via GitHub Actions.
-* **Youtube Playlist**: we will ingest this playlist: https://www.youtube.com/playlist?list=PL5ErBr2d3QJH0kbwTQ7HSuzvBb4zIWzhy.<br>The workflow only requires the playlist’s unique identifier (`playlistId`), so you can replace it with any playlist later.
+* **YouTube Playlist**: we will ingest this playlist: https://www.youtube.com/playlist?list=PL5ErBr2d3QJH0kbwTQ7HSuzvBb4zIWzhy.<br>The workflow only requires the playlist’s unique identifier (`playlistId`), so you can replace it with any playlist later.
 * **YouTube API Key**: created in the [Google Cloud Console](https://cloud.google.com/).

 ### Secure Storage